A Conic Model for Electrolyzer Scheduling: On the Exactness of the Conic Relaxation

 \section{On the Exactness of the Conic Relaxation}

 Models $\rm{HYP}$-$\rm{L}$ and $\rm{HYP}$-$\rm{SOC}$ are exact when inequality constraints \eqref{eq:DA_lin_hydrogen_prod_LP} and \eqref{eq:DA_hydrogen_prod_SOC}, respectively, are binding at the optimal solution.
 In the following, we derive sufficient conditions for model $\rm{HYP}$-$\rm{SOC}$ to be exact as well as necessary and sufficient conditions for it to be inexact.
 Similar analytical results can be obtained for $\rm{HYP}$-$\rm{L}$.
-Focusing on $\rm{HYP}$-$\rm{SOC}$, if \eqref{eq:DA_hydrogen_prod_SOC} is not binding at optimum, i.e., the relaxation gap is non-zero, an intuitive interpretation is that a fraction of hydrogen produced is being wasted or that an unnecessarily high amount of power is being consumed.
-This fraction is depicted by the difference of points $\mathrm{H2}$ and $\mathrm{H3}$ in Figure~\ref{fig:3models}.
+Focusing on $\rm{HYP}$-$\rm{SOC}$, if \eqref{eq:DA_hydrogen_prod_SOC} is nonbinding at optimum, i.e., the relaxation gap is nonzero, an intuitive interpretation is that a fraction of hydrogen produced is being wasted (i.e., the difference between points $\mathrm{H2}$ and $\mathrm{H3}$ in Figure~\ref{fig:3models}) or that an unnecessarily high amount of power is being consumed (i.e., the difference between points $\mathrm{H3}$ and $\mathrm{H4}$ in Figure~\ref{fig:3models}).

 In the following, we always assume that a solution to problem $\rm{HYP}$-$\rm{SOC}$ exists, as $p=0, f=W$, and $z^{\mathrm{off}}=1$ is trivial.
-Recall we assume that the hydrogen price is positive, as stated in Section~\ref{sec:prelim}.
+Recall we assume that the hydrogen price is positive, such that the objective function is strictly increasing in hydrogen production, as stated in Section~\ref{sec:prelim}.
 Now, we provide analytical results for the exactness of relaxation~\eqref{eq:DA_hydrogen_prod_SOC}.